gesslar/BeDocs/hooks.md

 ---
 layout: page
-title: Hook System
+title: BeDoc Hook System
+toc: true
 ---

-# BeDoc Hook System

 The hook system allows you to modify and enhance the documentation process by injecting custom logic at specific points.
 With full async/await support, hooks